ChrisJoinEngine/GAForcer/README.md

 ## SAMPLE USES:
 Recognized flags are:
--h  : display the help message (this) and then exit the program
+-h&nbsp;&nbsp;: display the help message (this) and then exit the program
 -p  : causes the program to pause after every generation
 -db : disable brute force mode (will only confirm on redirect, ignores 200 OK response)
 -dr : disable redirect mode (will only confirm on 200 OK, ignores 301,302, etc. response)